Cheap Dopamine Is Stealing Your Potential. Take It Back.

 At first, it’s harmless.
 You get a high from consuming it.
 It’s fun.
 You like it, but you don’t crave it so much that it interferes with your day-to-day life.

-But whenever there is a trigger to do so (we’ll talk in-depth about that in a second), you go back to that cheap dopamine source to get that feeling again.
+But whenever there’s a trigger (we’ll talk in-depth about that in a second), you’re pulled back to cheap dopamine to experience that feeling again.

 You consume a bit more than last time.
 This cycle repeats until the next thing you know, you can experience real withdrawals if you stop consuming social media.